 Thirdly, we love the Pentax K-3II as an option.
 This body sports a rugged, remarkable 8.3fps, weatherproof build continuous shooting speed as a sharp twenty-five-megapixel sensor with no anti-aliasing filter.

 Anyway, like most things, there are disadvantages to DSLR cameras as well.

-Expensive: Due to higher standard, inner components and specs, DSLR tend to be costly luxuries.
-Far less cost-effective than point and shoot cameras.
-Large and heavy: To house all of the parts, DSLRs tend to be heavy, big and generally bulky in size.
+Expensive: Due to higher standards, inner components, and specs, DSLR tend to be costly luxuries.
+Far less cost-effective than point-and-shoot cameras.
+Large and heavy: To house all of the parts, DSLRs tend to be heavy, big, and generally bulky in size.
 Necks and backs definitely suffer from these cameras after big use.

 Extra accessories: DSLRs come as body-only unless you buy a kit.
 As such, you will need to invest even more money in plus lenses, external flashes, and other parts for your camera.
 Unlike in shoots and points where everything is already pre-built.

 Less portability: Because you have to carry so much, the DSLR body, the lenses and accessories, the kit is less portable than a perfect point and shoot.